elastic/ecs/README.md

 ## <a name="source"></a> Source fields

 Source fields describe details about the source of a packet/event.
-Source fields are usually populated in conjuction with destination fields.
+Source fields are usually populated in conjunction with destination fields.

 | Field  | Description  | Level  | Type  | Example  |